-Protecting Your Long Only, Bottom Up, Deep Value Fundamental Portfolio
+How to Protect Your Long Only, Bottom Up, Deep Value Fundamental Portfolio

 What Is A Deep Value Fundamental Portfolio?

 Value investing is a style of investment which focuses on specific stocks that are priced below their intrinsic value.
-Individual stocks are valued mainly based on their companies’ fundamental and financial performance.
+Individual stocks are valued mainly based on their companies’ fundamentals and financial performance.
 Most analysts have gathered domain expertise through many years of research and intimate knowledge of very few companies which in turn serve as the basis of highly concentrated portfolios.
 The concept of quantitative analysis has been mostly foreign to deep value fundamental analysts until recently.

 What Has Changed?

 First, we need to give credit where it’s due, as most deep value fundamental managers have been spot on.
 Indeed, since the financial crisis there has been a constant flow of money away from active management to traditional buy and hold traditional instruments.